 Stake and SelfWealth compared

-SelfWealth offers trading of Australian and US shares with brokerage starting at $9.50.
+SelfWealth offers trading of Australian shares brokerage costs of AUD$9.50.
+They also offer trading of US Shares with brokerage costs of USD$9.50.
 Your investments are held directly in your name on your own individual HIN.

 Find out more about SelfWealth and compare to Stockspot.

 Stake and Stockspot compared

 The main difference between Stockspot and Superhero is that Stockspot provides investment advice and an automated investing service.
 With Stockspot, your personal situation is reviewed, and then you receive a recommendation for the best-suited investment strategy based on your goals and how long you plan to be invested.

 Once you settle on your investment strategy, you get a properly diversified portfolio (including Australian shares, global shares, emerging markets, bonds and gold).
 Stockspot reviews the investment on an ongoing basis and will rebalance your portfolio when necessary.

 With Stake you need to pick all of the investments yourself and review them yourself.
 If your aim is to regularly buy and sell investments to try and make short term profits, this might be your preferred strategy.

 For some people, managing their own investments can be a rewarding hobby.
 But studies have shown that correct investment selection, the right portfolio allocation and automatic rebalancing can add over 2% p.a. in performance each year.
 Stockspot manages all of this for you so you can benefit from expertise and automation and you don’t need to worry about anything.